Chapter 25: Migration Playbooks

 Geographic distribution: Lambda functions are regional (deploy to us-east-1, execute in us-east-1; global distribution requires deploying to multiple regions and managing routing through Route 53, CloudFront, or API Gateway).
 Workers are global by default; deploy once and code executes at whichever of Cloudflare's 300+ locations is closest to each user.

 Resource limits: Lambda supports up to 10 GB memory and 15-minute execution.
-Workers have 128 MB and 30 seconds for HTTP handlers (up to 15 minutes for Cron Triggers and Queue consumers, 5 minutes for Workflows).
+Workers have 128 MB memory and 30 seconds of CPU time for HTTP handlers by default, configurable up to 5 minutes.
+Cron Triggers with hourly or longer intervals get 15 minutes of CPU time.
+Queue consumers get up to 15 minutes of wall time but the same 5-minute CPU time ceiling as other Workers.
 This is the most common migration blocker.

 Cold starts: Lambda cold starts range from 100ms to several seconds depending on runtime and VPC attachment.
 An entire ecosystem exists to mitigate them.
 Workers cold starts are under 5ms, typically imperceptible.
 Cold start mitigation strategies don't transfer because the problem doesn't exist.